Keelkon/landing_page_odinproject/README.md

 The layout and the css styling, like colors and fonts, are already given.
 Working on foundational HTML and CSS and working through how to recreate the landing page.

-I hope to gain hone my skills/understanding with both HTML and CSS.
+I hope to hone my skills/understanding with both HTML and CSS.
 I also hope to work on my problem-solving skills and ability to find information using the internet to find solutions when I am unable to figure it out at the moment.
 I also hope to get more comfortable using the CLI/Terminal and practicing git and making good commits.